acuminous/tripitaka/README.md

 You can suppress logs by setting the logging level as above, or by calling logger.disable().
 You can renable the logger by calling logger.enable();

 ## Processors
-A processor is a function you can use to mutate the ZenLog record before it is delevered to the transports.
+A processor is a function you can use to mutate the Tripitaka record before it is delevered to the transports.
 Since processors are chained together in an array, the record can be mutated in a series of steps.
 The process is called with a single object containing the following properties:

 | name    | type   | notes |
 |---------|--------|-------|